conda/conda/docs/source/install/full.rst

 300 MB to download Anaconda plus another 300 to install it.

-NOTE: You do NOT need root privileges to install Anaconda if you select a user writable install location.
+NOTE: You do NOT need administrative or root permissions to install Anaconda if you select a user writable install location.

 Install instructions
 --------------------